yoyohonyang/LearingFaceAgeProgression/README.md

 ```

-The script `test_aging.lua` lets you use a trained model to aging the faces:
+The script `test_aging.lua` lets you use a trained model to age the faces:

 ```bash
 th test_aging.lua \